 Ways to support your body’s foundation include:

-As previously stated, bacterial, parasitic, and viral infections are a main reason for developing autoimmune conditions.
+As previously stated, bacterial and parasitic infections are a main reason for developing autoimmune conditions.
 As a result, clearing these infections can help to heal an autoimmune issue like Hashimoto’s.
 (9)

 A holistic, foundational approach can help to tackle all these infections.
-That approach includes taking supplements that support your drainage, detoxification, and immune functions.
-Some types of supplements that may help in your fight against opportunistic pathogens include: (25, 26, 27)
+That approach includes supporting your drainage, detoxification, and immune functions.
+Some types of support that may help in your fight against opportunistic pathogens include: (23, 24, 25)

-Drainage supplements: Drainage pathways in the body “take out the garbage.”
+Drainage support: Drainage pathways in the body “take out the garbage.”
 Having these pathways open and free-flowing is critical for healing from infections.
 Certain herbs and botanicals support toxin removal via your lymphatic system.
 Also, you should make sure you’re eliminating toxins regularly through your stools.
-Bowel-moving herbs can assist with this.

-Detox supplements and binders: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
-These organs benefit from extra support with herbs that support kidney and liver function.
-TUDCA, a water-soluble bile acid that can be taken as a supplement, also supports toxin elimination from your liver.
+Detox support: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
+These organs benefit from extra support for healthy kidney and liver function.

-Liquid minerals: You need minerals like selenium and zinc for healthy immune function that fights infections effectively.
-With specially-formulated BioActive Carbon-based liquid minerals, you absorb minerals before pathogens can, as explained in this short video.
+Minerals: You need minerals like selenium and zinc for healthy immune function that fights infections effectively.

-Parasite-fighting herbs: Parasites are a substantial drain on your immune system.
+Parasite-fighting support: Parasites are a substantial drain on your immune system.
 Some also harbor the Lyme bacteria Borrelia and other pathogens.
-Taking parasite-fighting herbs may help you take down the critters.
-Mimosa pudica seed also supports cleaning out parasites and other unwanted substances out of your gut.
-(28)
+Certain herbs may help you take down the critters.
+(26)

 Toxicity significantly contributes to health challenges, including Hashimoto’s thyroiditis.
 In many cases, the toxicity itself causes the deficiency.
 (20)